AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 ## Prerequisites
-> Use Azure cloud PowerShell or through local machine connected to the azure subscription to run below AZ cli commands.
+> 1. Use Azure portal cloud PowerShell or use local machine PowerSell connected to the azure subscription to run below AZ cli commands.
+> 2. Account must have permissions to build a Service principal or already created SP can be used to build AKS cluster.
 Defining the variables sets for the POC, these values can be changed however it may require minor PS1 code changes provided in the repo.
 ```
 $rg="kube-aks-rg01"